hal9000lives/BarcodeScanning.Native.Maui/README.md

     }
     ```
 7. As a best practice set the `CameraEnabled` property to `false` in `OnDisappearing()` method override in your ContentPage.
 8. From version 1.2.2 automatic disposing of `CameraView` is disabled!
-If a page gets regullary disposed, to prevent memory leaks add a listener to `Unloaded` event on your `ContentPage`.
+If a page gets regularly disposed, to prevent memory leaks add a listener to `Unloaded` event on your `ContentPage`.

     **This mainly applies to a page registered as "details page" using `Routing.RegisterRoute()` method!
 Do not do this for pages registered in `AppShell.xaml` `<ShellContent .../>`, Shell Tabs or Flyout, or you will get a error when navigating back to the page!**